rabbitmq/rabbitmq-website/docs/configure.md

 a [modern alternative](#config-file).

 Only a limited number of features and advanced (or rarely used) settings require the use of this format.
-When this is an, use `rabbitmq.conf`.
+When this is an option, use `rabbitmq.conf`.
 :::

 Some configuration settings are not possible or are difficult to configure